Child Protection and Safeguarding Policy

 • Recorded – all concerns, discussions and decisions made, and the reasons for those decisions will be recorded in writing, kept confidential and stored securely on the school’s child protection and safeguarding systems and/or in the child’s separate child protection file.
 The record will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved, and a note of the action taken, decisions reached and the outcome.

-Where allegations of a sexual nature are made, the school will follow the statutory guidance set out in Part 5 of Keeping Children Safe in Education 2023.
+Where allegations of a sexual nature are made, the school will follow the statutory guidance set out in Part 5 of the latest version of Keeping Children Safe in Education.

 Children can report allegations or concerns of child-on-child abuse to any staff member and that staff member will pass on the allegation to the DSL in accordance with this policy.
 To ensure children can report their concerns easily, each school has systems in place for children to confidently report abuse.
 These are listed in the school’s Child Protection and Safeguarding Protocol.